metalcarratt/ministry/2026_training1/msg06.md

-# Message Three - Brothers of Christ as the Firstborn of God
+# Message Six - Brothers of Christ as the Firstborn of God

 we have a certain status. stone and sheep are certain status. being brothers of Christ is also related to our status.